Bitten by a vampire, first night on the job…

 Sarah Anderson has finally found her dream job: Clerk of Court for the Washington DC Night Court.
-Dream job, that is, until she’s attacked by a vampire defendant.
+Then she’s attacked by a vampire defendant.

 James Morton, Sarah’s alluring boss, saves her life by letting her drink his own vampire blood.
-But then he insists on self-defense training that’s nearly as dangerous as any courtroom criminal.
-He also tasks her with handling Chris Gardner, a nosy human reporter whose questions hit too close to paranormal home.
+But then he insists on self-defense training that’s nearly as dangerous as a courtroom bloodsucker.

-How long can Sarah juggle the magical and the mundane before she loses everything?
+How long can Sarah juggle the magical and mundane before she loses everything?

 Why not buy from Mindy?

 When you buy an ebook directly from Mindy, she receives approximately 90% of the cover price of the book (more than she gets from any other vendor.)